ll79/AI_CRYPTO_STARTUP/courses/en/AI_CRYPTO_STARTUP/DESCRIPTION.md

   </div>

   <div class="course-ecosystem">
     <p>The course is part of the educational program <a href="https://github.com/LNDMN/AI_CRYPTO_STARTUP">https://github.com/LNDMN/AI_CRYPTO_STARTUP</a> — an Open Source project aimed at creating a decentralized platform with AI agents.
-By participating in the course, you not only gain knowledge but also become part of a real startup, with the possibility of receiving a share of future profits through the NFT reward system.</p>
+By participating in the course, you not only gain knowledge but also become part of a real project, with the opportunity to develop valuable skills and gain recognition in the developer community.</p>
   </div>

   <div class="course-cta">